 “Beyond making our facilities more energy efficient, these solar installations also will serve as a ‘living classroom’ for our students pursuing careers in this tremendous growth industry.
 Our faculty and students will have access to industry-leading engineering and scientific discoveries that are driving solar technology advancements.
 CICV is excited to be able to give our students first-hand access to these innovations, which will provide them with valuable, hands-on experience that will translate to careers in renewable energy.
 Renewable energy is an increasingly large piece of our country’s power generation mix.
 Through the Sunshot Initiative, CICV’s students will have access to the tools and training to enter this high-growth workforce.”

 Virginia’s private colleges have been the Commonwealth’s trailblazers, not just in the higher education community but among all public and private sector institutions, in adopting renewable energy.
 These advances have spanned a variety of clean energy sources, including solar and others.
-Six CICV schools, including Lynchburg College, have signed contracts with Collegiate Clean Energy for electricity generated by landfill gas.
+Six CICV schools, including University of Lynchburg, have signed contracts with Collegiate Clean Energy for electricity generated by landfill gas.
 The solar projects supported by the DOE’s Sunshot Initiative will build on more than 660 kW of prior solar installations at the following CICV member schools in recent years.

 Through a partnership with the U.S. Department of Energy’s Sunshot Initiative, the Council of Independent Colleges in Virginia will develop and implement its Solar Market Pathways collaboration and install solar panels at member colleges.
 These solar programs will provide CICV member schools with state-of-the-art solar technology and educational opportunities for students to learn more about renewable energy.
 The announcement today highlighted the innovative efforts of Virginia’s private colleges to help put the Commonwealth on the path to a clean energy future.